When most Westerners think of “eating utensils” they think of spoons, forks, knives, and, maybe, sporks. What if there was a better option?

-If you are thinking that it would be impossible to use chopsticks neatly, remember that not all Western rules apply when using chopsticks!
-For example, it is completely acceptable to lift a bowl of noodles to your mouth in most countries that use chopsticks.
-Small amounts of noodle slurping is also acceptable.
+If you are thinking that it would be impossible to use these neatly and with dexterity, remember that not all Western rules often apply when using chopsticks!
+For example, it is completely acceptable to lift a bowl of noodles to your mouth in most countries.
+Small amounts of noodle slurping are also acceptable.

 What Meals Would You Use Chopsticks For

-Meals that work best with chopsticks involve solid food that is cut into small, bite-sized pieces.
-It would not make sense to use chopsticks for things like soup or things that do not hold together like thin oatmeal.
-It also doesn’t make sense to use chopsticks for hand-held foods like sandwiches and pizza.
+Meals that work best with these involve solid food that is cut into small, bite-sized pieces.
+It would not make sense to use for things like soup or things that do not hold together like thin oatmeal.
+It also doesn’t make sense to use these for hand-held foods like sandwiches and pizza.
 Most other foods, however, are fair game!

 Chopsticks work especially well with cooked meats, vegetables, and sushi.